exalearn/hydronet/challenge-3/rl/full-application/README.md

 To do list:
 - [ ] Add a model training function
 - [ ] Feed the model training back into the RL policy
-- [ ] Automatically balance the number of rollout and validation workers
 - [ ] De-duplicate list of graphs to be evaluated
 - [ ] Push updated results to the MongoDB